danmasta/env/README.md

 * Start of line and end of line [comments](#comments) are supported
 * Support for multiline values
 * Support for loading variables from [vault](#load-variables-from-vault)
-* Native esm and cjs support
+* Native ESM and CJS support
 * 0 external dependencies

 ## About